-I am so excited to introduce my first novel: Alice.
+I am thrilled to present my first novel: Alice (also available in Spanish).

 “When Alice, a girl who lives in the south of France, finds out she and her family are moving to Paris in a month, she is far from happy.
 Her friend suggests she makes a list of the most important things she wants to accomplish before she leaves.
 Alice writes four items on her list and sets off on a quest to discover what truly matters to her.”

 The novel has 4,700 words and 340 headwords, including a lot of words similar to English (I don’t delete cognates from the total word count).
 I wrote it with level 2 and above students in mind.
 Here is a sample for you to read in order to decide if the language is appropriate for your students.

 THEMES: Friendship – Sports – Family – Perseverance – Love – Racism

 PRAISE FOR “ALICE”

 - Listen to one chapter or the entire book, read by me 🙂 Click here to access the recording.

 - Tell the story of “Le Comte de Monte Cristo” using Story Listening supplementation